 Tuesday, January 14, 2020.
 Author Alex Auld

 You may be forgiven if this is the first time you’ve revisited the science of DNA since High School Biology.
-Depending on what year (or decade) you were a high schooler, it may not even have been on the curriculum then!
+Depending on the year (or decade) that you graduated from high school, it may not even have been on the curriculum then!

 Whatever your academic background, this introduction to DNA aims to provide a scientific foundation upon which you can better understand your own FitnessGenes results.